Vegan Sushi - The Vegan Eskimo

 Rice

-1. Add the sushi rice to a medium sized pot, that has a fitting lid.
-Add the water and salt, mix, put on the lid and bring to a boil.
+1. Add the sushi rice, water and salt to a medium sized pot.
+Put on a tight fitting lid and bring to a boil.
 Dont lift the lid at any time of preparation.
 When boiling, bring to a simmer on low for 8 minutes or so.
 Turn of the heat, and let sit for at least 20 minutes, 30 minutes is great.

 3. Add the cooked rice to a non stainless steel dish, fx a big ceramic pie tart dish or ceramic dish for lasagna etc. just big and wide so the rice wont fall out, and big enough to flip the rice.
 Fluff up the rice, pour the vinegar mix over the rice and mix well with a wooden spoon.
 Cover with saran wrap and refridgerate until use.